fgomez7/BigIntCalculator/README.md

 It works fine, although the final test case 5, takes roughly 20 seconds to completely spit out the final and correct result but at least it works and when tested in the timeshare, it passes as well.

-__Makefile:__
-holds the set of directives which defines tasks that need to be executed in order to compile my program.

-__README.md:__
-A simple markdown file which gives a short summary of all the files that I need to turn in and that are needed to turn in in order to finish this programming assignment.